doctrine/orm/docs/en/tutorials/getting-started.rst

     }

-The ``EntityManager#getRepository()`` method can create a finder object (called a repository) for every entity.
-It is provided by Doctrine and contains some finder methods such as ``findAll()``.
+The ``EntityManager#getRepository()`` method can create a finder object (called a repository) for every type of entity.
+It is provided by Doctrine and contains some finder methods like ``findAll()``.

-Let's continue with displaying the name of a product based on its ID:
+Let's continue by creating a script to display the name of a product based on its ID:

 .. code-block:: php